-UTAH SYSTEM OF HIGHER EDUCATION 2014-15 OPERATING BUDGET REQUEST SEPTEMBER 13TH 2013

-This funding request is to support the missions of Utah's public colleges and universities in meeting the educational and economic goals of the State of Utah.
-The proposed Utah System of Higher Education (USHE) 2014-15 Operating Budget Request calls for an on-going State appropriation increase of \$126,852,300, which represents a 17.5 percent increase above the fiscal year 2013-14 base budgets.
+UTAH SYSTEM OF HIGHER EDUCATION 2014-15 OPERATING BUDGET REQUEST OCTOBER 2TH 2013 This funding request is to support the missions of Utah's public colleges and universities in meeting the educational and economic goals of the State of Utah.
+The proposed Utah System of Higher Education (USHE) 2014-15 Operating Budget Request calls for an on-going State appropriation increase of \$128,163,500, which represents a 17.6 percent increase above the fiscal year 2013-14 base budgets.
 The budget request also includes state initiatives that total on-going increases of \$10,400,000.
 The State Board of Regents established budget priorities for FY 2014-15 that comply with the statutory obligations prescribed in Utah Code 53B-7-101.
 The USHE Budget Request consists of two on-going components - USHE Budget Priorities and State Initiatives.
 The State Board of Regents requests that the Legislature provide funds to support the request and allow the Regents and institutions flexibility to prioritize and manage institutional needs.
 The following provides a brief description of the request.

-USHE Budget Priorities

-USHE Budget Priorities for 2014-15 fall into five categories: (1) Compensation (2) Mission Based Funding (3) Performance Based Funding (4) Operational Imperatives; and (5) Statewide Programs.
+USHE Budget Priorities USHE Budget Priorities for 2014-15 fall into five categories: (1) Compensation (2) Mission Based Funding (3) Performance Based Funding (4) Operational Imperatives; and (5) Statewide Programs.
 1. Compensation:

-A. Base Compensation Package

-The Regents ask that Higher Education receive a 3% Performance Based compensation pool, including retirement rate adjustments.
+A. Base Compensation Package The Regents ask that Higher Education receive a 3% Performance Based compensation pool, including retirement rate adjustments for plans other than URS.
 USHE competes in a national market for many of its personnel and must be sensitive to market salary levels to ensure that the institutions are able to recruit and retain well qualified faculty and staff members.
 The state portion (75%) of a 1% salary and salary related benefits increase is \$6,992,900.

-B. Health & Dental Package

-In order to maintain current health and dental programs, medical insurance is projected to increase 9.5% in 2014-15 (PEHP early estimate).
-The state portion (75%) of a 1% health and dental premium increase is \$981,200.
+B. Health Package In order to maintain current health programs, medical insurance is projected to increase 9.5% with no premium increase in dental in 2014-15 (PEHP early estimate).
+C. Utah Retirement System (URS) Package \$1,807,400 URS retirement premiums for Tier 1 employer contributions are increasing 7.88%, with Tier 2 at 9.32% (URS preliminary estimate).
 2. Mission Based Funding: